Popoola-Sinaayo/Articles/README.md

 - comment [Optional]
 - id [Added automatically by default, no need to specify]

+To get all created articles

+- Get Request to the '/articles' endpoint

 To create a new Article

 - Post Request to the '/articles' endpoint in JSON format with the fields[title, content, creator, comment(Optional)]